-All newly constructed, repaired, replaced or otherwise improved curbs and sidewalks shall conform to the minimum standards set forth in this supplement, in addition to all applicable construction standards in the City of Lancaster Specifications and Guidelines Manual and applicable manufacturer standards, as approved by the City.
+All newly constructed, repaired, replaced or otherwise improved curbs and sidewalks shall conform to the minimum standards set forth in this supplement, in addition to all applicable construction standards and applicable manufacturer standards, as approved by the City.

-Furthermore, all new and existing curbs and sidewalks shall meet applicable provisions in all local, state and federal codes, including but not limited to the Americans with Disabilities Act of 1990, ADA Accessibility Guidelines, (ADAAG), City of Lancaster Zoning Ordinance, Subdivision and Land Development Ordinance, Surface Parking Lots Ordinance, Trees Ordinance and Stormwater Management Ordinance.
+Furthermore, all new and existing curbs and sidewalks shall meet applicable provisions in all local, state and federal codes, including but not limited to the Americans with Disabilities Act of 1990, ADA Accessibility Guidelines, (ADAAG), Public Right-of-Way Accessibility Guidelines (PROWAG), City of Lancaster Zoning Ordinance, Subdivision and Land Development Ordinance, Surface Parking Lots Ordinance, Trees Ordinance and Stormwater Management Ordinance.